redis-developer/movify/README.md

 The app was built with FastAPI (Python), React (JS) and uses nginx as a reverse-proxy.

+## folder structure

+Most of the code is located under `frontend/` and `backend/`.

+The files related to production are located under `prod/`

 For development, use the `docker-compose.yaml` config file.
-The files related to production are located under `prod/`

 ## database